Isik-lab/SIdyads_ECoG/README.md

 This is the main experiment that presents the stimuli.
 Breaks are enabled between the long presentation of videos with a frequency determined by the `break_frequency` input parameter.
 If `RTbox_connected` is set to 1, the code will attempt to connect both to the RTBox and DAQ.

 ## social_dyad_videos_500ms/
 To run the experiment, the "social_dyad_videos_500ms/" directory must be added to the main folder.
-The directory can be downloaded from this [Google Drive link]  (https://drive.google.com/drive/folders/1-EGqd_Yp0yKg5ooeS0ujAVnPmdAlXAsC?usp=sharing).
+The directory can be downloaded from this [Google Drive link](https://drive.google.com/drive/folders/1-EGqd_Yp0yKg5ooeS0ujAVnPmdAlXAsC?usp=sharing).